Kakadu National Park: Fight for Kakadu

 Kakadu was proclaimed a National Park in several stages between 1979 and 1991.
 These parts also were progressively added to its World Heritage Status as those additions were made.
 The first was Stage 1 in 1981, then in 1987 (Stages 1 and 2), in 1992 (Stages 1, 2 and 3).

-Between 1988-1991 an exclusion zone to allow exploration and mining, particularly of gold, at Coronation Hill and El Sherana by BHP existed.
+Between 1988 and 1991, an exclusion zone to allow exploration and mining, particularly of gold, at Coronation Hill and El Sherana by BHP existed.
 Groups from environmental, social and indigenous perspectives opposed the proposal.
 Miners and some economists supported it.

 In Victoria the Kakadu Action Group (KAG) was formed by Lindsay Mollison at the Melbourne offices of the Australian Conservation Foundation where regular meetings were held.
 The Group held public meetings to encourage support for opposition to the proposal.
 Mollison also participated by contributing and rebutting letters to the "Letters to the Editor" of The Age newspaper over the several years.
 The organisation was being surveilled by the Australian Government with archives of its meetings still held secretly by the Government (due for release in 2026).

 In a hearts and mind campaign, including KAG's contributions, the excluded sections within the proposed stage 3 were progressively decreased in size and were eventually completely removed after the mining proposal was ultimately vetoed at a Cabinet meeting by the then Prime Minister, Bob Hawke, in May 1991.
 Those actions were important in his being replaced later that year.
 The area was added to Kakadu National Park as part of its stage 3 inclusions in 1992.
-The activities of the Kakadu Action Group during these years contributed to mining being banned and the areas being added to the Park.
+The activities of the KAG during these years contributed to mining being banned and the areas being added to the Park.

 However, a separate exclusion zone at Jabiluka still remained.
 In this instance the proposal was to mine uranium.
 This was finally ruled out and this part of Kakadu was added to the Park in 1996.
 The precedents set with Coronation Hill were important in that decision.
-Local First Nations Gaagudju man Big Bill Neidjie was an important leader in the campaign against the proposed Jabiluka mine and the inclusion of the area in the park.
+Local First Nations Gaagudju man Bill Neidjie was an important leader in the campaign against the proposed Jabiluka mine and the inclusion of the area in the park.

 In 2011 the Koongarra area, where there remained a proposal for another uranium mine, was added to the World Heritage Region.